COURSE PRICE: $20.00

 Many providers find that EHRs decrease efficiency and add hours to their workday due to non-user-friendly interfaces and difficult navigation.
 They report many EHR systems are awkward and time consuming.
 In addition, they report the computer comes between the patient and provider and fosters distractions.

-CPOE can help hospitals reduce ADEs, but only about one third of hospitals have a CPOE system and less than half use barcode medicine administration (BCMA) (Halvorson, 2011).
+CPOE can help hospitals reduce adverse drug events (ADEs), but only about one third of hospitals have a CPOE system and less than half use barcode medicine administration (BCMA) (Halvorson, 2011).
 Research shows that BCMA can reduce the rate of potential ADEs as much as 50%, but errors can still occur (Poon et al., 2010).

 Only 8% of U.S. hospitals have fully implemented CPOE systems.
 One obstacle is the upfront cost, which is approximately $1.9 million, with $500,000 per year for maintenance.
 Another obstacle is resistance by physicians to utilize such tools, instead preferring to rely on practice experience (Leapfrog, 2014).